code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## How Much Does the Consumer Pay for Level 2 EV Charging on the Road?
 * Every Level 1 or Level 2 charger I’ve visited in NY and CT, whether at a school or otherwise, has provided free charging.
-* I have, however, paid for parking.
+* I have, however, paid for parking in locations that provide EV charging.
 For example:
    — *NY (Kew Gardens)*: $3 for the first hour; $2 each additional.
    — *CT (Blue Back Square)*: $1.50 per hour.